How Effective are Large Language Models in Generating Software Specifications?: Introduction

-\itpara{Open-sourced \basemodel is the most competitive model:} Lastly, given the vast spectrum of LLMs in terms of their open-source availability, cost, and model sizes, it becomes imperative to understand their capabilities.
-We perform rigorous experiments on 15 popular and state-of-the-art LLMs, e.g., \basemodel, GPT-3, etc., varying in designs and sizes, and evaluate their performance and cost-effectiveness in generating software specifications.
-Remarkably, our \underline{Findings 6--8} show that \textit{most LLMs achieve better or comparable performance compared to traditional techniques}. \textit{\basemodel is the overall most competitive model for generating specifications, with high performance, open-sourced flexibility and long prompt support.
-Its strong performance makes GPT-3 Davinci less desirable due to size and cost. }
+\item \textbf{Open-sourced \basemodel and StarCoder2-15B are the most competitive models:} Lastly, given the vast spectrum of LLMs in terms of their open-source availability, costs, and model sizes, it becomes imperative to understand their capabilities.
+We perform rigorous experiments on \nummodel popular state-of-the-art LLMs, e.g., \basemodel, GPT-4, etc., varying in designs and sizes, and evaluate their performance and cost-effectiveness in generating software specifications.
+Remarkably, our \underline{Findings 6 -- 9} show that \textit{most LLMs achieve better or comparable performance compared to traditional techniques}. \textit{\basemodel and StarCoder2-15B are the overall most competitive model among the \nummodel evaluated models for generating specifications, with high performance, open-sourced flexibility and long prompt support.
+Their strong performance makes commercial models (e.g., GPT-4) less desirable due to size and cost. }

-\itpara{Identifying areas for future enhancement:} These findings enable us to identify challenges for further improvement in LLM applications, i.e., \textit{hybrid approaches}, that integrate LLMs and traditional methods, and \textit{improving prompts effectiveness}.
+\item \textbf{Identifying areas for future enhancement:} These findings enable us to identify challenges for further improvement in LLM applications, i.e., \textit{hybrid approaches}, that integrate LLMs and traditional methods, and \textit{improving prompts effectiveness}.